Gelbpunkt/gateway-proxy/README.md

 ## Known Issues / TODOs

-- Some clients think they are lagging because the proxy does not request heartbeats by itself
 - `GUILD_CREATE` has more state that needs to be tracked.
 Probably voice states, threads, stickers, roles, members, emojis and channels (https://gist.github.com/Gelbpunkt/751189ef40e8fdbe4edd0ad671bb3f19)